natbusa/databox/README.md

 An overview of high productivity features for data science and data engineering, using spark and the dataloof.
 Please have a look at [] for getting started with this tutorial.

-**retail**:
+**oasis**:
-A Data Engineering ETL/ML/AI Pipeline using the Olist ecommerce data from Kaggle.
+A Data Engineering ETL/ML/AI Pipeline using a fantasy game simulator.
 (In the making ...)

 ### 4. Start up the demos